rapelista/keenerja/docs/PROJECT_BRIEF.md

 1. **Owner**

-   - **Primary Function**: The foundational user who initiates the organization's presence in FLOWN.
+   - **Primary Function**: The foundational user who initiates the organization's presence in KEENERJA.
    - **Capabilities**:
      - Registers the organization and becomes its default administrator.
      - Can create additional organizations under their account.